 When can I get 5G?

-- Telstra has already released some 5G devices and will be rolling out others to support its small but growing network during 2020.
+- Telstra has already released some 5G devices and will be rolling out others to support its growing network during 2020.

 Where will 5G be available?

 All Australian telcos that built 4G networks started in metro areas first.
-This is what has happened with Telstra establishing small 5G network support in the major capital cities and some major regional areas such as the Gold Coast.
-Expect much the same measured rollout from Optus and Vodafone in 2020.
+This will be a similar situation for the 5G network rollout with support in the major capital cities and some major regional areas such as the Gold Coast.
+Optus has followed the this path with major cities first and no support in Tasmania or NT yet.
+Vodafone has announced their initial 5G rollout is due mid 2020 but also expect very limited coverage until 2021.

-- Apple has held off on support for 5G-capable iPhones with its latest iPhone 11 and iPhone 11 Pro, so don't expect a 5G Apple iPhone until 2020 or 2021.
+- Apple has held off on support for 5G-capable iPhones with its latest iPhone 11 and iPhone 11 Pro, so don't expect a 5G Apple iPhone until later in 2020 or 2021.

-- Samsung has a couple of offerings with 5G versions of its popular Note 10 and Galaxy S10 smartphones available in Australia now.
+- Samsung has a couple of offerings with 5G versions of its popular Note 10 and Galaxy S10 smartphones available in Australia now as well as the latest Galaxy S20 and S20+ but beware that there are both 5G and non 5G versions of all these Samsung mobiles being sold in Australia.

 - LG has released a 5G version of its V50 ThinQ smartphone with a twin screen accessory for Australian customers.

-- Oppo has relased a 5G smartphone available now called the Reno.
+- Oppo has released a 5G smartphone available now called the Reno.

 5G has the potential to be incredibly fast – eventually as much as 10 gigabits per second (Gbps), which is 100 times faster than the speediest NBN plan available right now.
-Though 10Gbps won't happen for some time.
+Though 10Gbps won't happen for some time and it would be extremely rare for you to get these sorts of figures out in the real world.

 The amount of internet capacity a 5G network can potentially handle is enormous.